 I selected the Fantoni Dweller folding knife and a Schrade tactical pen.
 The Dweller is a small non locking gents pocket folder which I figured would be ideal.
 I selected the Schrade pen over an Uzi branded item because the latter has a long sharp spike which I guessed would raise eyebrows.
 The Schrade has a glass breaker point but only protrudes a few millimeters.

 The Schrade also has some very cool features.
 It comes in a beautiful burnt bronze colour.
-The end cap unscrews and contains a survival whistle.
-The mid section unscrews to reveal a fire steel rod.
-The glass breaker at the base also unscrews revealing a striking plate for the fire steel.
+The end cap unscrews and contains a survival whistle, the mid section unscrews to reveal a fire steel rod and the glass breaker at the base also unscrews revealing a striking plate for the fire steel.
 Pretty damn nifty!
 I have never had to use the whistle but I have used the fire steel a few times and it works very well indeed.

 After leaving security I took a look in duty free.
 Plenty of very expensive metal ink pens with terribly sharp nibs..
 I know which pen I would rather be hit with and it wasn’t the £200 ink pen..
 Lesson learnt – security checks can often be about the perception of an item rather than said items lethality.
 I will miss my trusty Schrade pen but I do have a wry smile when I imagine my German friend using it.
 I wonder if he has discovered the fire steel yet..